What is Off-plan Property Investment?

 What sort of prices am I looking at for off-plan property?

-As with all investments, the amount of risk determines the purchase price.
+, the amount of risk determines the purchase price.
 More risk for the buyer = lower price.
 Off-plan property is cheaper than built property because it is an inherently riskier purchase.
 As thenational.ae points out, “there is a chance your property may not be built, may be built late or not to the specifications you expect.”
 On the basis that they have demonstrated success in the past, developers with a good reputation often charge higher prices than less well-known developers.

 Can I sell my investment in off-plan property?